sylvzzz/Python-Session/README.md

 *An introduction to Python for people getting ready for the Discovery Piscine, working through the Python modules, or just starting to program.*

+*ps: credit for 42 Lisbon for teaching me these concepts and letting me be able to teach them

 ## Table of Contents

 1. [What is Python](#1-what-is-python)